 Common Core Standards

-Learn, plan, and implement Common Core in your classroom.
-Use the Resource Correlations tool to find Common Core-aligned resources from Reading A-Z, the ELL Edition, Writing A-Z, or Science A-Z or view all correlated resources at once.
-We have also provided information on key CCSS topics, why they are important, and how Reading A-Z can be used to implement elements of CCSS.
+Learn, plan, and implement the Common Core State Standards (CCSS) in your classroom.
+Use the Resource Correlations tool to find Common Core-aligned resources from Reading A-Z, the ELL Edition, or Science A-Z, or view all correlated resources at once.
+We have also provided information on key CCSS topics, why they are important, and how Learning A-Z resources can be used to implement elements of CCSS.

 Resource Correlations